 Topic KPI Definition Calculation method and data source Reporting level(s): Firmwide Calculation: N/A Data source: HC system of record Employment and wealth generation Global Mobility Outbound - Long term Total number of people leaving the firm to go to another PwC territory either as the result of a permanent international transfer or on assignment lasting for longer than 11 months Employment and wealth generation Global Mobility Outbound - Short term Total number of people leaving the firm to go to another PwC territory on assignment for 11 months or less.
 Reporting level(s): Firmwide Calculation: N/A Data source: HC system of record Employment and wealth generation Net Revenues Total amount invoiced to clients for delivered projects, plus the movement of the total work in progress balance (valued at invoice rate) from one year to another.
-Reporting level(s): Firmwide and LoS Calculation: Data source: Financial management system Employment and wealth generation Revenue Growth % The percentage change in revenue compared to the previous FY Reporting level(s): Firmwide and LoS Calculation: (Revenue previous FY-Revenue current FY)/Revenue previous FY Data source: Financial management system Employment and wealth generation Service delivery centers The total number of hours outsourced to an offshore PwC Service Delivery Center Reporting level(s): Firmwide and LoS Calculation: N/A Data source: Financial management system Client engagement Client feedback - Net Promoter Score Met Promoter Score measures customer loyalty and satisfaction based on responses to the question "how likely is it that you would recommend PwC to a friend or colleague.
-The percentage of Detractors is subtracted from the percentage of Promoters in order to calculate your Net Promoter Score, which can range from a low of -100 (if every customer is a Detractor) to a high of 100 (if every customer is a Promoter).
-Client engagement Client feedback - Number of entities surveyed The number of companies to whom our client feedback survey was sent Reporting level(s): Firmwide Calculation: N/A Data source: Client engagement survey system Client engagement Client feedback - Overall Satisfaction The OSAT result is based on job surveys sent to our existing clients for all terminated or recurring jobs.
+Reporting level(s): Firmwide and LoS Calculation: Data source: Financial management system Employment and wealth generation Revenue Growth % The percentage change in revenue compared to the previous FY Reporting level(s): Firmwide and LoS Calculation: (Revenue previous FY-Revenue current FY)/Revenue previous FY Data source: Financial management system Employment and wealth generation Service delivery centers The total number of hours outsourced to an offshore PwC Service Delivery Center Reporting level(s): Firmwide and LoS Calculation: N/A Data source: Financial management system Score satisfaction based on responses to the question "how Calculation based on responses to the question based on response to the question based on the properties of the pro Reporting level(s): Firmwide Calculation:% of promoters - % of detractors Data source: Client engagement survey system Client engagement Client feedback - Number of entities surveyed The number of companies to whom our client feedback survey was sent Reporting level(s): Firmwide Calculation: N/A Data source: Client engagement survey system Client engagement Client feedback - Overall Satisfaction The OSAT result is based on job surveys sent to our existing clients for all terminated or recurring jobs.
 In the survey a question is asked about how satisfied the client was about PwC.
 It's a rating question from 1(extremely unsatisfied) to 10 (extremely satisfied) Reporting level(s): Firmwide Calculation: Sum of all scores from surveys received / number of survey responses Data source: Client engagement survey system